AbortController with redux-thunk and redux-saga

 if (error.name === 'AbortError') {

-return; // Aborting request will return an error we don't want to handle in redux
+return; // Aborting request will throw an error we don't want to handle in redux

 }